-The 18th WCTOH will host a series of open-access webinars in the run up to the Leadership Summit on Tobacco Control, 6-7 May 2021.
+The 18th WCTOH will host a series of open-access webinars in the run up to the Leadership Summit on Tobacco Control, due to take place in 2021.

 The webinars will provide an accessible online platform for tobacco control leaders and experts to discuss key topics related to the theme of the Leadership Summit on Tobacco Control: Navigating Change.
 This theme addresses the changing political, economic and social landscape of tobacco control, and conversations will focus around the following key topics:

 Tuesday 13 April 2021 at 14:00 – 15:00 CET.